When your period and UTI hits at the same time

 All of Utiva's UTI products have been created to be the most effective products, recommended by doctors and trusted by medical professionals.
 All of our ingredients are sourced from North America at the highest quality and are vegan, gluten-free, and non-GMO.
 We believe in only the best health care for everyone!

-The 36mg PAC formulation of our UTI Control Supplement is doctor recommended and backed by urology Guidelines.
-Utiva also has D-Mannose Attack for extra protection against E. coli and Probiotic Power for urinary tract and gut health.
+The 36mg PAC formulation of our Cranberry PACs Supplement is doctor recommended and backed by urology Guidelines.
+Utiva also has D-Mannose for extra protection against E. coli and Probiotic Power for urinary tract and gut health.

 Can I Use a Tampon With A UTI?